-QuickSort is frequently named as an in-place sorter because it does not use extra-space for ordering the array S. This is true if we limit ourself to the pseudocode of Algorithm 5.3, but it is no longer true if we consider the cost of managing the recursive calls.
+QuickSort is frequently named as an in-place sorter because it does not use extra-space for ordering the array S. This is true if we limit ourself to the pseudocode of Algorithm ??, but it is no longer true if we consider the cost of managing the recursive calls.
 In fact, at each recursive call, the OS must allocate space to save the local variables of the caller, in order to retrieve them whenever the recursive call ends.
 Each recursive call has a space cost of $\Theta(1)$ which has to be multiplied by the number of nested calls Quicksort can issue on an array S[1, n].
 This number can be $\Omega(n)$ in the worst case, thus making the extra-working space $\Theta(n)$ on some bad inputs (such as the already sorted ones, pointed out above).

-Algorithm 5.6 The binary quick-sort with bounded recursive-depth: BoundedQS(S, i, j)
+Algorithm 5.6 The binary quick-sort with bounded recursive-depth: BOUNDEDQS(S, i, j)

-'''

-1: while (j - i > n_0) do
+1: while $(j - i > n_0)$ do

-r = \text{pick the position of a "good pivot"};
+2: r = pick the position of a "good pivot";

-2:

-swap S[r] with S[i];
+3: swap S [r] with S [i];

-3:

-p = Partition(S, i, j);
+4: p = Partition(S, i, j);

-4:

-if (p \le \frac{i+j}{2}) then
+5: if $(p \leq \frac{i+j}{2})$ then

-5:

-BoundedQS(S, i, p - 1);

-6:
+6: $\tilde{BoundedQS}(S, i, p-1);$

-7:

-i = p + 1;
+7: i = p + 1;

-else

-8:
+8: else

-9:

-BoundedQS(S, p + 1, j);
+9: BOUNDEDQS $(S, p + 1, j)$;

-10:

-j = p - 1;
+10: j = p - 1;

-end if
+11: end if

-11:

 12: end while

-13: InsertionSort(S, i, j);
+13: INSERTIONSORT (S, i, j) ;

-'''

-We can circumvent this behavior by restructuring the pseudocode of Algorithm 5.3 as specified in Algorithm 5.6.
+We can circumvent this behavior by restructuring the pseudocode of Algorithm ?? as specified in Algorithm ??.
 This algorithm is cryptic at a first glance, but the underlying design principle is pretty smart and elegant.
 First of all we notice that the while-body is executed only if the input array is longer than n_0 , otherwise Insertion-sort is called in Step 13, thus deploying the well-known efficiency of this sorter over very small sequences.
 The value of n_0 is typically chosen of few tens of items.
 If the input array is longer than n_0 , a modified version of the classic binary Quicksort is executed that mixes one single recursive call with an iterative while-loop.
 The ratio underlying this code re-factoring is that the correctness of classic Quicksort does not depend on the order of the two recursive calls, so we can reshuffle them in such a way that the first call is always executed on the smaller part of the two/three-way partition.
 This is exactly what the IF-statement in step 5 guarantees.
 In addition to that, the pseudo-code above drops the recursive call onto the larger part of the partition in favor of another execution of the body of the while loop in which we properly changed the parameters i and j to reflect the new extremes of that larger part.
 This "change" is well-known in the literature of compilers with the name of elimination of tail recursion.
 The net result is that the recursive call is executed on a sub-array whose size is no more than the half of the input array.
 This guarantees an upper bound of $O(\log_2 n)$ on the number of recursive calls, and thus on the size of the extra-space needed to manage them.

-THEOREM 5.8 BoundedQS sorts n atomic items in the RAM model taking $O(n \log n)$ average time, and using $O(\log n)$ additional working space.
+THEOREM 5.8 BOUNDEDQS sorts n atomic items in the RAM model taking $O(n \log n)$ average time, and using $O(\log n)$ additional working space.

-We conclude this section by observing that the C89 and C99 ANSI standards define a sorting algorithm, called qsort, whose implementation encapsulates most of the algorithmic tricks detailed above.3 This witnesses further the efficiency of the distribution-based sorting scheme over the 2-levels; cache and DRAM.
+We conclude this section by observing that the C89 and C99 ANSI standards define a sorting algorithm, called qsort, whose implementation encapsulates most of the algorithmic tricks detailed above.3 This witnesses further the efficiency of the distribution-based sorting scheme over the 2-levels: cache and DRAM.